hummodi6991/oaktree-variance-drafts/README.md

 The app supports two mutually-exclusive upload modes:

 - **Structured track** – provide four CSV/Excel files (budget–actuals, change orders, vendor map, category map).
 - **Freeform track** – provide a single CSV/Excel/Word/PDF/text file.
-The app will attempt to extract rows and totals using deterministic parsing with an LLM fallback.
+The app will attempt to extract rows and totals using deterministic parsing with ChatGPT assistance.

+ChatGPT is used both to process uploaded data and to draft the variance explanations, but prompts enforce a strict no‑invention policy so outputs remain grounded in the provided evidence.

 ## Run
 ```